-With Valentine’s Day approaching, you may be wondering how you can celebrate with your significant other.
+With Valentine’s Day approaching, you may wonder how to celebrate with your significant other.
 Many people celebrate by going to a nice restaurant, but sometimes it can be hard to get a reservation.
 To make this day more special, you could have a romantic dinner at home without the noisiness of a busy restaurant.
-The worst thing that could happen from preparing dinner at home, though, would be for you or your partner to get food poisoning from improper food handling.
+The worst thing that could happen from preparing dinner at home would be for you or your partner to get food poisoning from improper food handling.
 To reduce the chance of this happening, follow these steps while preparing your Valentine’s Day meal.
 (Related topics: Florida food handlers card, Florida food handler certification)

-There are certain ways to defrost meat to reduce the chance of bacteria entering the meat.
-Many people believe they should defrost their meat at room temperature, but this is bad because the outside of the meat will defrost faster than the middle.
-As a result, the outside of the meat will be in the “danger zone”, which is the temperature that bacteria multiplies.
+There are specific ways to defrost meat to reduce the chance of bacteria entering the heart.
+Many people believe they should defrost their meat at room temperature, but this isn’t good because the outside of the flesh will defrost faster than the middle.
+As a result, the outside of the heart will be in the “danger zone,” the temperature at which bacteria multiply.
 Instead, you can defrost your meat in the refrigerator at 40 degrees Fahrenheit or less.
 You could also place it in a bag and put it in cold water to thaw.
-Lastly, you can microwave your meat, but this isn’t recommended because it may unevenly cook the meat.
+Lastly, you can microwave your meat, but this isn’t recommended because it may be unevenly cooked.

 Follow these steps to prevent you or your partner from getting food poisoning on Valentine’s Day.
-If you’re interested in learning more about food safety, we offer Florida food handlers certificates that will teach you everything that you need to know!
+If you’re interested in learning more about food safety, we offer Florida food handlers certificates that will teach you everything you need!